Protect the world’s peace. Donate to support Ukraine

 Key themes:

 Why rom-com fans will love it: Also written by Lynn Painter, this book has that same playful, sweet energy as 'Better Than the Movies.'
-The banter is fantastic, and watching two people open their hearts feels so rewarding.
+The banter lands, and watching two guarded people finally open up is a lot of fun to read.

 12. 'The Do-Over' by Lynn Painter